gw-ospo/jupyter-book-template/README.md

 There are a number of opportunities to customize the book configuration via the ["_config.yml" file](/example-book/_config.yml) (for example, updating the logo).
 The sidebar navigation can be customized via the ["_toc.yml" file](/example-book/_toc.yml).
 See the [Jupyter Book Configuration Reference](https://jupyterbook.org/customize/config.html) for more details.

 Also customize the content for your book, adding new markdown and notebook files to your book directory, as desired.

+If you are including IPYNB notebooks in your book, and if these notebooks use any third-party Python packages, you must update the ["requirements.txt" file](/requirements.txt) to include the names of those packages.

 ### Building